Southern Africa Litigation Centre

 The Southern Africa Litigation Centre or SALC is a non-profit organisation based in Johannesburg, South Africa.
 The primary objective of SALC is to promote and advance human rights, democratic governance, the rule of law, and access to justice in Southern Africa.
 The organisation achieves this through strategic litigation, advocacy, and capacity strengthening.

 It was founded in 2005 by Dr. Mark Ellis and Dr. Tawanda Mutasah.
 They conceptualised the organisation and hired Nicole Fritz who served as the first director for ten years.
 Later, Kaajal Ramjathan-Keogh was appointed director and replaced by Anneke Meerkotter, who currently leads the organisation.

 SALC was a joint undertaking of the International Bar Association's and the Open Society Foundations' Initiative for Southern Africa (OSISA).
 The organisation operates in Angola, Botswana, the Democratic Republic of Congo, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Tanzania, Zambia, and Zimbabwe.
 The organisation promotes human rights and the rule of law in Southern Africa by providing litigation support.

-How the SALC works
+Overview

 The Southern Africa Litigation Centre (SALC) provides support to community-based organizations by offering legal assistance and organizational capacity strengthening.
 The organization's work is divided into five different clusters aimed at advancing the United Nations Sustainable Development Goals, SDGs 1, 2, 3, 5, 6, 10, 11, 13, 14, 15, and 16.
 The clusters are: